 Satisfactory Academic Progress

-In order to maintain eligibility for federal financial aid, a student must maintain Satisfactory Academic Progress towards the completion of a degree or its equivalent.
+In order to maintain eligibility for federal, state, and institutional financial aid, a student must maintain Satisfactory Academic Progress towards the completion of a degree or its equivalent.
 This satisfactory academic progress is measured both qualitatively and quantitatively.

-- Undergraduate: All undergraduate students are required to maintain a cumulative GPA of 2.0 while pursuing a degree.
-This GPA is calculated only by those classes taken at NDNU – it does not include transfer GPA if the student enrolls at NDNU subsequent to studies at another institution.
+All undergraduate students are required to maintain a cumulative GPA of 2.0 while pursuing a degree.
+This GPA is calculated only using those classes taken at NDNU – it does not include transfer GPA if the student enrolls at NDNU subsequent to studies at another institution.

-- Graduate: Graduate students are expected to maintain a minimum cumulative GPA of 3.0.
+Graduate students are expected to maintain a minimum cumulative NDNU GPA of 3.0.

 Course Completion Standard